arun90476/arun90476/README.md

+private static void processFile(String inputFilePath) {
         // Keywords to search for
         String[] keywords = {"Funded", "Not Funded", "Processed"};
-        String targetText = "11380490"; // The text to search for in the remaining content List<String> lines;
-        int position = -1;  // Position of the first match (line number of targetText)
+        List<String> lines;

         try {
             // Step 1: Read all lines from the file